 2 In the Static VLAN screen, select ACTIVE, enter a descriptive name in the Name field and enter 2 in the VLAN Group ID field for the VLAN2 network.
-Use the default VLAN type Normal, in the VLAN Type field.

 Note: The VLAN Group ID field in this screen and the VID field in the IP Setup screen refer to the same VLAN ID.